SODUSOLA/HaloCity/Backend/README.md

 ### `PATCH /incidents/:id/assign`

 Admin only.
-Assign a marshal to an incident.
+Assign a mayor to an incident.

 **Request body:**
 ```json
 { "mayorId": "uuid-of-mayor-user" }
 ```

-The marshal must have role `MAYOR`.
+The mayor must have role `MAYOR`.
 Assignment triggers:
 1. Incident status → `ACKNOWLEDGED` (if currently `PENDING`)
-2. WebSocket `incident:updated` to admin, citizen, zone, and assigned marshal rooms
+2. WebSocket `incident:updated` to admin, citizen, zone, and assigned mayor rooms
-3. SMS + WebSocket notification to the assigned marshal
+3. SMS + WebSocket notification to the assigned mayor

 ---